 Some of you may have seen the hilarious video where the beloved Stoffel the honey badger of Moholoholo Wildlife Rehabilitation Centre attempts multiple escapes from his enclosure.
 Some questions have been raised as to why Stoffel was in an enclosure in the first place, so we would like to share with you Stoffel’s story from our side.

-Stoffel was hand raised by a farmer in the area where he caused chaos in the house.
+Stoffel was hand-raised by a farmer in the area where he caused chaos in the house.
 He was brought to Moholoholo about 18 years ago where he was allowed to roam free with the other two female honey badgers at the centre.
-These females eventually went back to the wild but Stoffel stayed due to the fact that he had been imprinted by humans by such a young age.
-He caused havoc in the rehab centre killing small bucks, rabbits and even an adult tawny eagle.
+These females eventually went back to the wild, but Stoffel stayed because humans had imprinted him by such a young age.
+He caused havoc in the rehab centre – killing small bucks, rabbits and even an adult tawny eagle.

-Eventually Moholoholo was forced to put him in a quarter hectare camp with natural trees and grass.
-However he broke out of camp to fight with the lions, ending up in the hospital clinic for two months.
-He was then put back in his camp whereupon he immediately tried to get back to the lions.
+Eventually, we decided to put him in a quarter-hectare (2 500m2 ) camp with natural trees and grass.
+However, he broke out of the camp to fight with the lions, ending up in the hospital clinic for two months.
+He was then put back in his camp at which point he immediately tried to get back to the lions.

-In the end Moholoholo was sponsored by Rotary Club to build Stoffel a brick house.
-Yet, after only a few hours in his new home, he escaped again and again in spite of the staff trying different measures to hinder him.
+In the end, Moholoholo was sponsored by Rotary Club to build Stoffel a brick house.
+Yet, after only a few hours in his new home, he escaped again – in spite of the staff trying different measures to prevent his escape.